joapuiib/mkdocs-materialx/docs/setup/adding-document-dates-authors.md

 <!-- md:version 10.0.4 -->
 <!-- md:plugin [document-dates] -->

-You can add date and author information to your documents via the plugin [document-dates], a new generation MkDocs plugin for displaying exact **creation date, last updated date, authors, email** of documents
+You can add date and author information to your documents via the plugin [document-dates], a new generation MkDocs plugin for displaying exact **creation date, last updated date, authors, email** of documents.

 ![render](../assets/screenshots/document-dates.gif)